php/php-langspec/spec/php-spec-draft.md

 instance properties not explicitly initialized by a constructor take on the value `NULL`.
 Like a method, a constructor can return a result by value or byRef.
-(Unlike a method, a constructor cannot be abstract or static.)
+(Unlike a method, a constructor cannot be abstract or static).

 If *visibility-modifier* is omitted, `public` is assumed.
 A `private` constructor inhibits the creation of an instance of the class type.

 Constructors can be overridden in a derived class by redeclaring them.
 However, an overriding constructor need not have the same signature as defined in the base class.

 Constructors are called by *object-creation-expression*s ([§§](#the-new-operator)) and from within other constructors.